lexin4ever/requirejs-css-plugin/readme.md

 before optimization, the method is to load the css file by a `link` element.

-during optimization, the optimizer embed the contents of css files into a module.
+during optimization, the optimizer writes the content of css files into modules.

-after optimization, the method is to inject the styles into the HTML doc by a `style` element.
+after optimization, the modules inject styles into the HTML doc by a `style` element.

 ## Usage
-you'll need three files,
+you'll need two files,
 ```
 css.js			//before optimization
-css-build.js	//during optimization
+css-build.js	//for optimization
-css-built.js	//during optimization
 ```
 load css files by the requirejs plugin syntax
 ```